FPS test

 Tip: browser FPS cannot exceed your monitor refresh rate.
 A result of ~60 means you have a 60Hz display. ~120, ~144 or ~240 means a high-refresh monitor.
 1% low is the slowest 1% of frames — the stutter floor.

-FPS Test guide
+What This FPS Test Measures

 This tool uses the browser's requestAnimationFrame callback, which fires once per display refresh.
 By measuring the time between consecutive callbacks we derive the frames-per-second rate the browser is actually achieving on your device.
+The result is capped by two things: your monitor's refresh rate (since rAF can't fire faster than the display can update) and any throttling your browser applies (background tabs, power saving, GPU pressure).

 The max FPS over a sustained run is effectively your display refresh rate (as the browser sees it).
 Common values: